 Whole wheat bread as the name suggests this bread is 100% made with wheat flour without any addition of maida.
 This popularly named wholemeal bread consists of many health benefits like it is rich in vital nutrients and fiber, unlike white bread, which helps in lowering the risk of obesity and heart disease.
 This bread is quite popular amongst health enthusiasts and fitness driven people.
-But, the store-bought ones are sometimes not very reliable as they are sometimes hampered with pesticides.
-It’s better to make a batch of whole wheat bread at home!
+You can easily make a batch of whole wheat bread at home!
 You can check out this easy recipe to guide you in making your own batch of whole wheat bread

 Multigrain as the name suggests, this bread is made with more than one type of grain.
 And, which is why it’s considered to be the healthiest among the other three!
 Generally, it’s made with whole wheat flour, millet flours, oats and also topped with some assorted healthy seeds.
 This bread has ample benefits for the body when chosen wisely and is a better choice to contribute to healthy living!